CASSIOquo/CASSIOquo/README.md

 <div align="center">
   <details>

-<summary> byi  (˶˃ᆺ˂˶), , ,</summary>
+<summary> byi </summary>

-i struggle with anxiety  ,  pls keep this in mind before int wit me （˶′◡‵˶）,,
+i struggle with anxiety  ,  keep this in mind before int wit me ,,

 my mental state is very unstable !! i DONT get any help and i dont go to a psychologist !FOR MY REASONS ,,